ibrahimkuranglebih/Click-It-Notes-App/README.md

 # Click-It-Notes-App
-This App made by Ibrahim to make, edit, and track your notes
+This personal project of notes app that i build to allow users to create and custom their tasks or events.

 # **Tech Stack**
 - NextJS (as fullstack framework)